BSN-Spartan/NC-PolygonEdge/README.md

 Execute the following command in the node's data directory after the node is started.

-Remember to configure NAT for your node and enable node discovery if you haven't.
+Remember to configure NAT for your node and enable node discovery.

 ```
 polygon-edge secrets validate --data-dir data --grpc-address 127.0.0.1:9632 --json